linode/docs/docs/guides/akamai/get-started/parent-child-accounts/index.md

 {{< /note >}}

-Depending on whether you are an Akamai partner or a partner’s end customer, this feature has different implications.
+Depending on whether you're an Akamai partner or a partner’s end customer, this feature has different implications.
 Select your role to go to content that applies to you.
 - [I’m an Akamai partner](#for-akamai-partners).
 - [I’m a partner’s end customer](#for-end-customers).